ImFstAsFckBoi/Ada-Minesweeper/README.md

 make -C src
 ./mine
 ```
-Optionally you can also install to make it accessible in any directory.
+Optionally you can also install it to make it accessible in any directory.
 ```shell
 make install -C src
 ```

 ## Customize!
-The file [prep.def](src/prep.def) can be used to customize some of parameters the program is compiled with.
-After editing you must rerun `make -C src` to se the changes.
+The file [prep.def](src/prep.def) can be used to customize some of the parameters the program is compiled with.
+After editing you must rerun `make -C src` to see the changes.
 You can change cursor style, board size, etc. The file follows standard Ada syntax.
 Example:
 ```shell
 VARIABLE := VALUE
 BOARD_WIDTH := 10